 It's hard to predict how long it will take to win a campaign.
-Some campaigns may require a lot of tactics over a long period of time to ultimately win and create lasting change.
+Some campaigns are won within a few months while others may require a lot of tactics over a long period of time to ultimately win and create lasting change.
 It is important that you think about how you will sustain your movement through the ups and downs of a campaign so people stay dedicated to your cause.
-Part 6 will offer some tips on how to take care of yourself and others while you're fighting for change.
+Part 6 will offer some tips on how to take care of yourself and others, as well as your families, while you're fighting for change.
 Organizing depends on your commitment to stick with the cause longer than your target continues to resist your efforts.